How Well Do You Know The FAFSA?

-Did you participate in our Twitter trivia game over the weekend?
-We asked ten questions about the FAFSA®, the main application used in the college financial aid process.
+Recently over Twitter, we asked ten trivia questions about the FAFSA®, the main application used in the college financial aid process.
 FAFSA stands for Free Application for Federal Student Aid, and it's required by every college and university in the country.
-We've listed our trivia game questions and answers below.
+We've listed our trivia questions and answers below.
 How did you do?
 If you missed a few questions and would like to learn more information about the FAFSA, watch our FAFSA webinar anytime.

 Q1.
 Higher income families do not need to submit #financialaid forms – true or false?